HarshilMaks/CreditCard-Fraud-Detection/README.md

 ## Usage

+1. Extract the dataset from `credit_fraud_data.7z` Before running the analysis.
-1. Input credit card transaction data.
+2. Input credit card transaction data.
-2. Run the model to predict fraudulent transactions.
+3. Run the model to predict fraudulent transactions.
-3. Visualize the results through provided graphs and performance metrics.
+4. Visualize the results through the provided graphs and performance metrics.

 ---